CleverTap/clevertap-react-native/docs/integration.md

 After [install](./install.md), you will need to integrate the CleverTap SDK into your iOS and Android apps.

+Clevertap supports the [ReactNative New Architecture](https://reactnative.dev/docs/the-new-architecture/landing-page) starting from clevertap-react-native **v3.0.0**, while still maintaining compatibility with the old architecture.
+Please refer to the [official guide](https://github.com/reactwg/react-native-new-architecture/blob/main/docs/enable-apps.md) to **optionally** enable New Architecture in your app.

+> ⚠️ For app maintainers to migrate to the New Architecture, **all of their dependencies** must support the New Architecture as well

 ### iOS
 1. Follow the integration instructions [starting with Step 2 here](https://support.clevertap.com/docs/ios/getting-started.html).
 2. In your `AppDelegate didFinishLaunchingWithOptions:` notify the CleverTap React SDK of application launch: